 Culloden battlefield, a few miles to the east of Inverness attracts a huge number of visitors every each year.
 But only a few of those visitors realise that only a mile to the south east lies a very different link with the past, every bit as evocative as Culloden and in many ways more tangible, despite dating back to around 2000BC.

-Following the brown tourist signs to Clava Cairns takes you down some very minor roads and close to a spectacular railway viaduct en route to the car park for what are properly called the Prehistoric Burial Cairns of Balnuaran of Clava.
+Following the brown tourist signs to Clava Cairns takes you down some very minor roads and close to a spectacular railway viaduct en route to the car park for what are more fully known as the Prehistoric Burial Cairns of Balnuaran of Clava.
 You can see why the signposts stick with "Clava Cairns".

 The North East and South West Cairns are knows as passage graves.
 Here the inner chamber remains linked to the outside world by a passage.
 Both are no more than a metre or so in height, but when originally constructed the cairns are likely to have been around 3m or 10ft in height.

 The North East Passage Grave (the one nearest the car park) is interesting in having a large number of "cup" marks and some "ring" marks inscribed on one of the kerb stones.
 Both of the passage graves have a surrounding circle of widely spaced standing stones: though sadly the stone circle surrounding the South West Passage Grave has a road going through it, leaving one stone marooned on the far side of the road and another forming part of the fence.